mmpataki/mmpataki.github.io/_posts/2020-12-26-instrumenting-javascript.md

 );
 ```

-Here is the complete code after the I use the `instrument` function.
+Here is the complete code which uses this `instrument` function.
+[Fiddle link](https://jsfiddle.net/364qn1vo)

 ```html
 <html>